beluganos/beluganos/doc/setup-guide-ofdpa.md

 > echo 0 > /sys/bus/i2c/devices/30-0050/sfp_tx_disable
 ```

-If you prefer to up all ports, following example of scripts is recomended.
+If you prefer to up all ports, following example of scripts is recommended.

 ```
 #! /bin/bash